+The only real reason to have created a thing called money was to create the idea of “ownership” through buying and selling things.
+It created a division of status among humans, as some inevitably had more than others.
+This formula has allowed a small amount of people to dominate a mass.
 Humans have drawn up imaginary lines on land, stating ownership of this and ownership of that.
-It’s like an agreement, except the Earth, animals and most people weren’t included in the conversation.
+It’s like an agreement was made, except the Earth, animals and nature weren’t included in the conversation.

 A friend of ours, funny enough, recently mentioned to us something known as The Venus Project.
 A man dedicated his life to building a concept of life that includes no form of money.
 He uses the library as an example, where no transaction of money occurs, but a transaction of energy still takes place.
 A lot of what he spoke of made sense to us.

 If money wasn’t here, couldn’t we all exchange our energy, talents, skills, knowledge, strength, creativity and love to help save the planet, rather than move to Mars to continue to build and conquer?
-Could a worldwide collaboration occur where millions of people stop working for corporations, governments, factories and industries and begin working individually and together to provide the necessities to all, to clean up our act and this planet?
+Could a worldwide collaboration occur where millions of people stop working for corporations, governments, factories and industries and begin working individually and together to provide the necessities to all, to clean up our act and the planet?

 Most people know our money isn’t backed by gold anymore, but what a lot of people still don’t know is that the money being printed and distributed by a private company, not the government.
 Government taxes are used to pay back a loan to the company, also known as the Federal Reserve.
 It’s amazing how long it took us to come across this info.

 We’ve done quite a bit of research and have rewired our minds when it comes to currency.
 We’ve focused more on trading our creative skills for lodging, food, activities and traveling.
 The more we learn to live on less, the more we reconnect with ourselves, each other and Mother Nature.